Developer: ITL Co. Publisher: Sega Release: 10/91 Genre: Action

-Of all of Sega’s arcade titles Bonanza Bros. is one of the few I’m the least familiar with.
+Of all of Sega’s arcade titles Bonanza Bros. is one of the few I am the least familiar with.
 I never saw it in the arcade and heard nothing about it beforehand.
 But in the dry early days of the Genesis it made for an interesting rental.
 The idea of playing cops and robbers is certainly nothing new but Bonanza Bros. was pretty unique in that it did so from a horizontal perspective.
 While playing it solo isn’t recommended it makes for a decent coop game for the brief time it lasts.

 The premise behind Bonanza Bros. is simple depending on the version.
 For the English release the brothers are a security firm testing out the security of various establishments for paying clients.
 In the Japanese version they are straight thieves.
 Each level tasks you with stealing a certain amount of loot and reaching the exit before time is up.
 Each set piece becomes more elaborate, with loot scattered further and further away.
-You’ll have to plan your route to grab everything with enough time to make a getaway.
+You will have to plan your route to grab everything with enough time to make a getaway.
 All the while time ticks down and enemy patrols become denser.

 Mechanically Bonanza Bros. is a simple game.
 You are armed with a gun but it isn’t all that reliable.
 It only stuns enemies for a few seconds and has a slow firing rate.
 Stealth is the best option, such as it is.
 Although the game is on a single plane you can duck into the background to press up against walls to avoid detection and hide.